ClojureBridge/community-docs/docs/clojure/def.md

     If attendees don't know what is a variable, please explain briefly.
     The difference between `my-number` and `user/my-number` would be worth mentioning.
+    Precisely, a namespace will have a new binding from Symbol to Var when def function is used.
+    Then, each Var will have its value.

     Also, it would be helpful to talk about global Vars and namespaces.
     However, the namespace has it's own section.
 Don't need to be in detail.